 24 credit hour, one year program offered at both the undergraduate and graduate level with traditional and archaeology track options.Learn More

 36 credit hour, 2 year, Public Administration Master's with a GIS specialization.
 Designed to prepare students for leadership roles.Learn More

 Collection of fully online, 6 week training courses designed to increase your ArcGIS software skills in a short period of time.Learn More

-UWF provides a mix of hands-on software training with conceptual instruction from highly qualified GIS professionals.
+UWF has been providing a mix of hands-on software training with conceptual instruction from highly qualified GIS professionals since 2006.
 UWF is the first and only GIS certificate program currently employing remote desktop technology to give students full access to GIS software from any computer, at any time.

 GIS is one of the fastest growing career fields in North America.
 A geographic information system is a computer based tool used to map, manage, analyze, display, and model spatial information.
 A GIS is a data management system capable of analyzing patterns and relationships between many layers of mapped data simultaneously.
 Advantages of a GIS compared with a traditional map are the ability of the user to quickly alter the display properties, modify or introduce new data, and manipulate analysis results by changing input parameters and modifying the assumptions.
 Visit http://www.esri.com/what-is-gis to find out more.

 Thousands of organizations use this exciting technology to solve problems and streamline processes.
 GIS has applications in many fields, including environmental assessment, analysis of natural hazards, site analysis for business and industry, criminal justice, real estate, location analysis, resource management, land use planning, global change and systems modeling.

 Whether you're beginner or a seasoned GIS professional in any of the 10 major industries identified by ESRI, our GIS courses can help you expand your knowledge and skill-set.